classmodel/class-web/apps/class-solid/README.md

 The `src/lib/presets.ts` is used as an index of presets.
 If you add an preset the `src/lib/presets.ts` file needs to be updated.

+An experiment from a preset can be opened from a url like `?preset=<preset-name>`.
+For example to load <src/lib/presets/death-valley.json> use `http://localhost:3000/?preset=Death%20Valley`.